In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#3.

-Write a program which receives a positive integer n and draws on the console a square frame with a size of N x N.
+Write a program that receives a positive integer n and draws on the console a square frame with a size of N x N.

 We can solve the problem in the following way: